 3. The commercial exemption has been broadened to exempt all private and nonpolitical activities with a bona fide commercial purpose and other activities not serving predominantly a foreign interest, even though they may be political in nature.
+Committee amendment No. 1 clarifies the meaning of "activities not serving predominantly a foreign interest."
+Committee amendment No. 2 makes clear that attorneys at law are not required to register because they engage in legal representation of foreign principals whose identity they disclose.
 4. When contacting Members or committees of the Congress or Government officials on policy matters in behalf of their foreign principal, registered foreign agents will be required to disclose their status as agents and identify their principal.